causify-ai/tutorials/class_project_instructions/Projects/SHAP_Project_Description.md

 **Description**

-SHAP (SHapley Additive exPlanations) is a powerful tool for interpreting machine learning models by providing insights into how each feature contributes to the model's predictions.
-It employs cooperative game theory to calculate the contribution of each feature to the final output, making it particularly useful for understanding complex models like ensemble methods and neural networks.
+SHAP (SHapley Additive exPlanations) is a powerful tool for interpreting machine learning models by providing insights into feature contributions to predictions.
+It uses game theory to assign each feature an importance value for a particular prediction, making it easier to understand model behavior and improve transparency.

-### Project 1: Predicting Housing Prices
+Technologies Used
+SHAP

+- Provides consistent and interpretable feature importance scores.
+- Supports a variety of model types, including tree-based models, deep learning, and linear models.
+- Offers visualizations like summary plots and dependence plots for better insights into model predictions.

+---

+**Project 1: Customer Churn Prediction**
 **Difficulty**: 1 (Easy)

-**Project Objective**: The goal of this project is to build a machine learning model that predicts housing prices based on various features (e.g., location, size, number of rooms) and to use SHAP to interpret which features most influence the model's predictions.
+**Project Objective**: Build a classification model to predict customer churn for a telecommunications company and use SHAP to interpret the model's predictions.

-**Dataset Suggestions**: Look for housing datasets on Kaggle that include features such as square footage, number of bedrooms, and neighborhood characteristics.
+**Dataset Suggestions**: Look for customer churn datasets on Kaggle or open government data portals related to telecommunications.

 **Tasks**:
+- Data Preprocessing:
-- **Data Preprocessing**: Clean the dataset, handle missing values, and encode categorical variables.
+  - Clean and preprocess the dataset to handle missing values and categorical variables.
+- Model Development:
-- **Model Training**: Train a regression model (e.g., Random Forest or Linear Regression) to predict housing prices.
+  - Train a classification model (e.g., Random Forest or Logistic Regression) to predict churn.
+- SHAP Analysis:
+  - Use SHAP to explain the model's predictions and identify key features driving customer churn.
+- Visualization:
-- **SHAP Analysis**: Use SHAP to analyze the model and visualize the feature contributions for individual predictions.
+  - Create SHAP summary plots to visualize feature importance and dependence plots for significant features.
-- **Interpret Results**: Discuss the implications of the SHAP values and how they can inform real estate decisions.

-**Bonus Ideas**: Extend the project by analyzing the impact of specific features on different demographics or geographical regions.
+**Bonus Ideas (Optional)**:
+- Compare the interpretability of different models (e.g., tree-based vs. linear models) using SHAP.
+- Implement a feature selection process based on SHAP values to improve model performance.

 ---

-### Project 2: Customer Churn Prediction
+**Project 2: Housing Price Prediction**
 **Difficulty**: 2 (Medium)

-**Project Objective**: This project aims to predict customer churn for a subscription-based service using a classification model and to leverage SHAP to interpret the model's predictions regarding customer retention.
+**Project Objective**: Develop a regression model to predict housing prices and utilize SHAP to analyze how various features influence the price predictions.

-**Dataset Suggestions**: Find datasets on Kaggle that include customer demographics, subscription details, and account activity.
+**Dataset Suggestions**: Use open datasets available on Kaggle that contain housing features and prices, or explore real estate data from government APIs.

 **Tasks**:
+- Data Exploration:
-- **Data Exploration**: Perform exploratory data analysis (EDA) to understand churn patterns and visualize key metrics.
+  - Perform exploratory data analysis (EDA) to understand relationships between features and housing prices.
-- **Feature Engineering**: Create new features that could enhance model performance, such as tenure or engagement scores.
+- Feature Engineering:
+  - Create new features based on existing ones (e.g., interaction terms, polynomial features) to improve model performance.
+- Model Training:
-- **Model Development**: Train a classification model (e.g., Gradient Boosting or Logistic Regression) to predict churn.
+  - Train a regression model (e.g., Gradient Boosting or XGBoost) to predict house prices.
+- SHAP Interpretation:
-- **SHAP Interpretation**: Apply SHAP to explain the predictions, identifying which factors are most critical in predicting churn.
+  - Apply SHAP to analyze feature contributions and visualize the results.
+- Model Evaluation:
+  - Evaluate the model's performance using metrics like RMSE and interpret the results with SHAP.

+**Bonus Ideas (Optional)**:
-- **Visualization**: Create visualizations to represent the SHAP values and their implications for customer retention strategies.
+- Investigate the impact of outliers on SHAP values and model predictions.

-**Bonus Ideas**: Implement a baseline model to compare the performance and interpretability of different algorithms.
+- Experiment with hyperparameter tuning and observe how SHAP values change with different model configurations.

 ---

-### Project 3: Credit Risk Assessment
+**Project 3: Credit Scoring Model**
 **Difficulty**: 3 (Hard)

-**Project Objective**: The goal of this project is to develop a credit risk assessment model that predicts the likelihood of loan default and to use SHAP to provide insights into the model's decision-making process.
+**Project Objective**: Create a credit scoring model to assess loan applicants and leverage SHAP to interpret the model's decision-making process for regulatory compliance.

-**Dataset Suggestions**: Search for open datasets on Kaggle or government portals that include credit history, income, debt levels, and loan details.
+**Dataset Suggestions**: Explore publicly available credit scoring datasets on Kaggle or financial open data repositories.

 **Tasks**:
+- Data Preparation:
-- **Data Cleaning and Preparation**: Clean the dataset by addressing missing values and outliers while ensuring data integrity.
+  - Clean and preprocess the dataset, addressing class imbalance and feature scaling.
+- Advanced Modeling:
-- **Model Selection**: Choose an advanced model (e.g., XGBoost or Neural Networks) suitable for classification tasks.
+  - Train a complex model (e.g., Neural Network or Ensemble Methods) for credit scoring.
-- **Model Training**: Train the model on the credit risk dataset and evaluate its performance using appropriate metrics (e.g., ROC-AUC).
+- SHAP Analysis:
-- **SHAP Analysis**: Use SHAP to analyze feature contributions and visualize the impact of various features on loan default predictions.
+  - Use SHAP to explain individual predictions and identify which features are most impactful in credit decisions.
-- **Risk Mitigation Strategies**: Discuss how the insights gained from SHAP can inform lending policies and risk management practices.

-**Bonus Ideas**: Explore the effects of different feature selection techniques on model performance and interpretability.

----

-These projects not only leverage SHAP for interpretability but also cover a range of relevant and practical applications in data science, providing students with valuable hands-on experience.
+- Risk Assessment:
+  - Analyze how different features affect the likelihood of default and assess model fairness.
+- Compliance Reporting:
+  - Generate reports using SHAP visualizations to demonstrate model transparency for regulatory purposes.

+**Bonus Ideas (Optional)**:
+- Implement a fairness analysis to evaluate the model's performance across different demographic groups using SHAP.
+- Compare SHAP interpretations with traditional credit scoring methods to highlight differences in feature importance.